Last updated: 10 October 2023 & medically reviewed by Hailey Shafir

 Second and third day - Withdrawal becomes its most intense during this period and marijuana cravings are at their highest.

-While withdrawal from marijuana may be uncomfortable, it is not impossible to quit using on one’s own, especially for non-addicts.
+While withdrawal from marijuana may be uncomfortable, it is not impossible to quit on one’s own, especially for non-addicts.
 However, the cravings felt for marijuana in the initial stages of withdrawal can increase the risk for relapse.
-While inpatient treatment is generally not needed for marijuana, being enrolled in a structured treatment program can increase the likelihood of achieving long-term sobriety.
+While inpatient treatment is generally not needed for marijuana, being enrolled in a structured treatment program can increase the likelihood of achieving long-term sobriety after a successful detox.

 Those that smoked more displayed a more difficult time abstaining from Marijuana use.
 In general, studies showed that patients who were habitual users reported significant increases in irritability, anxiety, and difficulty sleeping .
 There is also the risk that giving up marijuana cold turkey without medical support may worsen any co-occurring disorders such as depression or anxiety.
 This is especially true for people who use marijuana to self-medicate other medical or psychiatric conditions.